 Some people may feel like they don’t have even 40 minutes a day to meditate, but time and time again I have seen the busiest people (think the single mother of four working three jobs) tell me that when they do a 20-minute morning and evening meditation, they feel they have more time in a day, not less.
 That’s because of the greater focus and energy they have throughout their day.

-During my time as an instructor, I’ve seen and worked with people who experienced all kinds of things during meditation.
+I’ve seen people who experienced all kinds of things during meditation.
 Some people became depressed or anxious.
 Others became restless.
 Some people told me that all of their senses felt uncomfortably heightened.

 All of these people though were not experiencing issues from meditating too much.
 It was from not meditating enough.
 They had spent all of their lives lost in constant thought, always doing, never being.